microsoft/TOXIGEN/README.md

 python make_prompts.py --input_demonstrations <path_to_demo_file.txt> --output-file <path_to_prompt.txt> --demonstrations_per_prompt 5 --num_prompt_to_generate 100
 ```

-## Download and use our pretrained classifiers
+## Using checkpoints of pretrained classifiers on ToxiGen

-We release two classifiers along with this paper: A finetuned HateBERT model, and a finetuned RoBERTa model.
-Each can be loaded using Huggingface's transformers library.
+We have finetuned two toxicity detection classifiers on the ToxiGen data which has resulted in significant performance improvement as reported in the paper.
+The checkpoints for them can be loaded directly using the Huggingface's transformers library:

-### Load HateBERT
+### HateBERT_ToxiGen

 HateBERT finetuned on ToxiGen can be downloaded as follows in python: